-How Condo Insurance Differs from Home Insurance
+How Condo Insurance Differs From Home Insurance

-A house is different from a condominium, as does their insurance.
+A house is different from a condominium, as is their insurance.
 Just like renters and homeowners, those who have their own condo unit want to be insured against financial loss due to potential dangers, such as fire, theft and lawsuits.
 Therefore, whether you live in a condominium of a house, you’ll likely require to insurance to protect you and your property from any kind if harm.
 However, it is important to note that condo insurance and home insurance are different.

 What is Their Primary Difference?